code-for-coffee/trailsjs-password-service/README.md

 You'll need a trails app first.
 Don't know what Trails is?
 It is a framework similar to Ruby on Rails [Here's a getting started guide](https://github.com/trailsjs/trails-docs).
 You can use Hapi, Express, Sequelize, Mongoose, etc.

-Generate a new trails service:
+Grab BCrypt - `npm install bcryptjs --save` and then generate a new trails service:

 ```bash
 $ yo trails:service PasswordService